Licentiate Member of The Association for Professional Hypnosis and Psychotherapy (Aphp)

 A BLAST Technique® session is a structured, client-centred approach that aims to help reduce the emotional intensity attached to a distressing memory or trigger.
 It uses bilateral stimulation (left-right stimulation, often with guided eye movements) to support the brain in processing what has felt “stuck”, without needing to talk through every detail.

-If you’d like to explore whether this approach is right for you, you’re welcome to get in touch via my website or email yvonne@yphypnotherapy.com.
+If you’d like to explore whether this approach is right for you, you’re welcome to email yvonne@yphypnotherapy.com

 What can BLAST Technique® help with?